 The Department of Computer Science offers a two-year, thesis-based Masters of Science in Computer Science degree.

 Expected duration: 2 years

-Tuition and fees: Tuition fees are charged for each of the first two terms of study and a continuing fee is paid for each subsequent term (refer to Graduate tuition and fees.)
+Tuition and fees: Program fees are assessed in the first two terms of study, followed by a continuing fee in the third and any subsequent terms. (refer to Graduate tuition and fees.)